sephib/RAG_Ollama_Mac/README.md

 * **Dependency Issues:** Ensure all dependencies are installed correctly.
 If you encounter errors, try reinstalling the virtual environment.
 * **Model Loading Issues:** Verify that the DeepSeek-R1 model is pulled correctly in Ollama.

-## 8. To Run
-Open Command Promt/terminal
-Contributions are welcome!
-Please follow these guidelines:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Commit your changes with clear and concise messages.
-4. Push your changes to your fork.
-5. Submit a pull request.